-Columnist Jim Yu shares advice for how to effectively engage with the leaders of your organization and help them understand the value of organic search.
+Learn how to effectively engage with your organization's leaders and help them understand the incremental value of organic search.

 - “What key metrics matter to the CEO?”

-- “How best do I talk to my CMO and other members of the C-suite?”
+- “How best do I talk to my CMO and the CFO on budgets?”

 - “When and how should I communicate SEO performance across the organization?”

 - “How do I handle multiple requests for insights from other departments?”

 Here are some insights and tips to help you communicate to the C-suite.

 SEO in the boardroom: Challenges and opportunities

 Conversations at the C-level are constantly pivoting due to changes in the economy, fluctuations in demand and supply, and organizational changes.